nobleman97/bird-devops-challenge/README.md

 - Metric server (Actually installed with k3s)

 > **P.S:** Always ensure your SSH tunnel is up when running `terraform apply`
-> If the tunnel disconnects, run the script to bring it up again.
+> If the tunnel disconnects, run the script to bring it up again. <br/>
+> Also , run the tunnel in one termminal, and run kubectl command from another

 <br/>